"

 Interactive Questionnaire

 Below is an H5P interactive based on the Growth vs Fixed Mindset Questionnaire listed above.
 The H5P will automatically score the users based on their answers.
-The higher the total score the more likely a user has a growth mindset.
-The lower the score the more likely the user has a fixed mindset.
+The higher the total score, the more likely a user is to have a growth mindset.
+The lower the score, the more likely the user has a fixed mindset.

 Interactive Mindset Continuum Activity